adjust/cordova_sdk/README.md

 ### <a id="callback-parameters"></a>Callback parameters

-You can also register a callback URL for that event in your [dashboard][dashboard] and we will send a GET request to that URL whenever the event gets tracked.
+You can also register a callback URL for that event in your [dashboard](http://dash.adjust.com) and we will send a GET request to that URL whenever the event gets tracked.
 In that case you can also put some key-value pairs in an object and pass it to the `trackEvent` method.
 We will then append these named parameters to your callback URL.

 For example, suppose you have registered the URL `http://www.adjust.com/callback` for your event with event token `abc123` and execute the following lines: